Are you a Christian searching for more and asking, “What is discipleship?”

 As for you, the anointing you received from him remains in you, and you do not need anyone to teach you.
 But as his anointing teaches you about all things and as that anointing is real, not counterfeit—just as it has taught you, remain in him.

-This Scripture speaks to those that have studied the Word and are mature in the Word of God.
+This Scripture speaks to those who have studied the Word and are mature in the Word of God.
 Erroneously, many believe that because they receive the Holy Spirit upon conversion, they need no other teachers.
-However, the great commission refutes that, as well as the teachings of the disciples and even the conversion of Paul, who subjected what he learned from the Holy Spirit to the leaders of the church and received approval and assistance from them to preach the Gospel.
-The Holy Spirit is given upon conversion but the convert also must grow with the instruction of the word and with a more mature Holy Spirit-follower who has been grounded in the power and the love of God.
-This causes the Holy Spirit power in a new baby believer to slowly grow and to mature.
+However, the Great Commission refutes that, as well as the teachings of the disciples and even the conversion of Paul, who subjected what he learned from the Holy Spirit to the leaders of the church and received approval and assistance from them to preach the Gospel.
+The Holy Spirit is given upon conversion but the convert also must grow with the instruction of the word and with a more mature Spirit-led believer who has been grounded in the power and the love of God.
+This causes the Holy Spirit power in a new believer to slowly grow and to mature.
 A mature disciple must produce other disciples like himself, thereby fulfilling John 15:16 where Jesus said, You did not choose me, but I chose you and appointed you so that you might go and bear fruit—fruit that will last… The mature Christian must be tested and proven genuine against the Word of God to those who call themselves teachers.
 Today, many who feel that they know the Scriptures call themselves teachers, but the Bible is clear that a teacher or true disciple must have borne fruit after Himself.
 This is where Paul stated, Be imitators of me, just as I also am of Christ (1 Cor.
 11:1 NASB).

 Q: How long does it take to disciple someone?